Sharon Horgan: Writer

 Horgan's career breakthrough was Pulling, which she co-wrote with Dennis Kelly and starred in.
 She played Donna, an irresponsible marketing manager who calls off her wedding at the last minute, and one of three women sharing a flat in Penge, south London.
 It was noted for its broad humour about sex and the consumption of alcohol.
 Pulling was first shown on BBC Three in 2006, then repeated on BBC Two in 2008.
 The six-episode series became a ‘sleeper hit’, which gained iconic status with fans and was lauded by critics.
 A second series of six episodes ran March–April 2008 on BBC Three.

 Despite good ratings and critical plaudits, Pulling was cancelled after two series, although an hour-long final episode was broadcast in May 2009.
 In 2007, the show was nominated for a British Academy Television Award and Horgan was nominated for a British Comedy Award.
-In 2008 she won a British Comedy Award for Pulling.
-In 2009 she was nominated for a British Academy Television Award and the show won a British Comedy Award.
+In 2008, she won a British Comedy Award for Pulling.
+In 2009, she was nominated for a British Academy Television Award and the show won a British Comedy Award.

-In 2007 Horgan wrote Angelo's directed by Chloe Thomas and in June 2012 Horgan starred in Dead Boss, a sitcom set in a prison, which she wrote with comic Holly Walsh.

-From 2015-2019, she co-starred and co-wrote the sitcom Catastrophe with American comic Rob Delaney.
+In 2007, Horgan wrote Angelo's directed by Chloe Thomas and in June 2012 Horgan starred in Dead Boss, a sitcom set in a prison, which she wrote with comic Holly Walsh.
+From 2015–2019, Horgan co-starred and co-wrote the sitcom Catastrophe with American comic Rob Delaney.
 The two first met on Twitter, and because they made each other laugh decided to work together.
 They have both said Catastrophe was broadly based on their own personal experiences.
 In it she played Sharon, an Irishwoman living in London who becomes pregnant by Rob, an American she meets while he is on a business trip to London.
 Carrie Fisher played his mother.
 It was an instant critical success and after the second episode of the six-part series was aired Channel 4 announced it had commissioned a second series.
-Horgan was twice nominated for a Best Female Comedy Performance BAFTA for her role. in 2016, Channel 4, ordered a third and fourth season.
+Horgan was twice nominated for a Best Female Comedy Performance BAFTA for her role.
+In 2016, Channel 4 ordered a third and fourth season.